cjbeattie/FloodIt/README.md

 - Clicking any "unfillable" cell in the grid turns the "fillable cells" that colour.

 ### Other features you plan to implement
+- Supporting a larger grid
+- Styling it possibly using images so that it looks a lot nicer than the original.